“Give it all back to St. Albans!”

 *

-In 1863, Archibald Linn (1818-1889) came to Hartland and built the Linn Woolen Mill aka Sebasticook Woolen Mill on the upper side of the Main Street Dam on the former William Moor Sawmill location.
-Linn also purchased the former Sewell Prescott house on Commercial Street.
-The new mill induced numerous other new businesses and influenced many people to locate in town soon making the village the business and political center of Hartland.
+In 1863, Scottish native Archibald Linn (1818-1889) came to Hartland and built the original Linn Woolen Mill aka Sebasticook Woolen Mill on the upper side of the Main Street Dam on the former William Moor Sawmill location.
+Linn and his wife Grace Wilson also purchased the former Sewell Prescott house on Commercial Street.
+The new mill immediately became the largest industry and employer in the area inducing many people to locate in town to work at the mill.
+Several new merchants and businesses soon opened to support the population influx as the village began to transform into the business and political center of Hartland.

 *